What Are Common Construction Site Accidents in San Diego?

 - Electrical accidents – electrical injuries caused almost ten percent of all construction industry deaths in 2012.

 - Caught in-between – a construction site often has numerous pieces of heavy machinery moving at the same time.
-A worker can easily get “caught in-between” a load being moved and a stationary object, causing serious injuries.
+A worker can easily get “caught in between” a load being moved and a stationary object, causing serious injuries.

 - Machinery malfunctions – the machinery used at a construction site is powerful and potentially dangerous.
-Whether by operator error or manufacturer defect, if machinery malfunctions, it can cause life-threatening injuries.
+Whether by operator error or a manufacturer defect, if machinery malfunctions, it can cause life-threatening injuries.

 A construction site accident often leaves the worker with physical and emotional injuries as well as causes financial hardship for the entire family.
 If you have been injured in a California construction site accident you could be entitled to workers’ compensation benefits and/or be entitled to compensation through a third-party lawsuit.
 Contact an experienced San Diego construction site accident attorney as soon as possible to find out what legal options you may have.